 Culture and society are probed in their present-day and historical forms from three distinct, yet complementary perspectives:

 Learn more about our social/cultural studies program.

-Students completing a minor in social/cultural studies must complete 24 credit hours in the following courses:
+Students completing a minor in social/cultural studies prior to changes in the minor in Fall 2022 must complete 24 credit hours in the following courses: